practicingruby/practicing-ruby-paid/posts/gregory/012-working-with-binary-file-formats.md

 The thing that makes me appreciate binary file formats is that if you just learn a few basic computer science concepts, there are few things that could be more fundamentally simple to work with.
 However, simple does not necessarily mean "easy", and in the process of writing this article I realized that some aspects of binary file processing are not quite as trivial or intuitive as I originally thought they were.

 What I can say is that this kind of work gets a whole lot easier with practice.
 Due to my work on [Prawn](http://github.com/sandal/prawn) I have written implementations for various different binary formats including PDF, PNG, JPG, and TTF.
-These formats each have their differences, but a common core of similarities makes it so that I can say with a reasonable amount of confidence that if you fully understand the examples in this article, you'd be well on your way to tackling pretty much any binary file format.
+These formats each have their differences, but a common core of similarities makes it so that I can say with a reasonable amount of confidence that if you fully understand the examples in this article, then you are already well on your way to tackling pretty much any binary file format.

-There are two things that make working with binary file formats a bit challenging for the average Rubyist: the first issue that working on this kind of programming requires knowledge of some low level concepts that you might not be familiar with if you don't come from a computer science background.
+There are two things that make working with binary file formats a bit challenging for the average Rubyist.
+The first issue that working on this kind of programming requires knowledge of some low level concepts that you might not be familiar with if you don't come from a computer science background.
 However, from one self-taught person to another I can tell you that this knowledge can easily be attained in a few sittings, and that it's well worth doing so.
 Assuming you get past that hurdle, the second challenge is to develop a level of precision and attention to detail that greatly exceeds what is typically needed for day to day Ruby application development.

 While software development is about much more than computing, binary file processing brings you into the computer's realm and is much less forgiving than other kinds of programming.
 Formally trained computer science students or folks who have programmed (successfully) in C before won't have problems with developing this kind of discipline, but it was a challenge for me coming from a hack-and-slash Perl background.